I try to see clearly and speak honestly. That's much more complicated than it seems.

 In dreams begin responsibilities. –Delmore Schwartz

 Almost everything conspicuously great is great in defiance, has come into being in defiance of affliction and pain, poverty, destitution, bodily weakness, vice, passion, and a thousand other obstructions.
-Forbearance in the fact of fate, beauty constant under torture, are not merely passive.
+Forbearance in the face of fate, beauty constant under torture, are not merely passive.
 They are a positive achievement, an explicit triumph. –Thomas Mann, Death in Venice

 Run mad as often as you chuse, but do not faint.--Jane Austen